COM 3300 NEWS REPORTING

 Four hours.
 With an emphasis on national government, this course also examines the role of state and local government in the American political process.
 Topics include the Constitution, the relationship between the national, state and local governments; the Bill of Rights; interest groups, political parties and participation in the electoral process; the legislative, executive and judicial branches of government.
 Gen Ed: SW (Aw, An)

 Four hours.
-Same as HIS 3175.
-Prerequisite: One year of college-level coursework and successful completion of coursework that satisfies Effective Communication SLOs A and B. This course examines the development of United States foreign policies, with an emphasis on the twentieth century.
-The course’s focus is on the principles, aims, applications, and decision-making processes that shaped American’s policies with other states.
-Gen Ed: SW (Glb, Aw, An), Ql, EC-C
+Prerequisites: One year of college-level coursework or permission of the instructor.
+This course examines the development of United States foreign policies, with an emphasis on the twentieth century.
+The course's focus is on the principles, aims, applications, and decision-making processes that shaped America's policies with other states.
+Gen Ed: SW (Glb, An)

 Four hours.
 This course examines and analyzes the history, organization and role of political parties in the American electoral system.
 It also examines and analyzes political behavior of individuals and the role of elections in the American political process.
 Gen Ed: SW (Glb, Aw, An)

 Four hours.
 The focus of the course is the executive and legislative branches of government.
 After examining the constitutional foundation for the executive branch along with the roles and corresponding powers of the president, each presidential administration throughout history will be analyzed.
 The course also examines and analyzes the structure, organization, leadership positions and processes of Congress.
-Gen Ed: SW (Glb, Aw, An)
+Gen Ed: SW (An), Ql